Jean-Pierre Danel

 Jean-Pierre Danel (born 4 June 1968) is a French guitarist, record producer, music writer, and songwriter.
-Jean-Pierre Danel has recorded a large number of guitar albums, as well as guitar teaching materials.
-In 2006, his album Guitar Connection released by Sony BMG was certified Gold in France, followed by several other records certified gold or platinum.
+Jean-Pierre Danel has recorded a large number of guitar albums as well as guitar teaching materials.
+In 2006, his album Guitar Connection, released by Sony BMG, was certified gold in France, followed by several other records certified gold or platinum.

 Biography

 1980s to 1990s

-Born in La Varenne, Maine-et-Loire, France, Danel, the son of the French pop singer Pascal Danel and the nephew of opera director Jean-Pierre Ponnelle, started his career as a professional guitarist in July 1982, at the age of 14.
+Born in La Varenne, Val-de-Marne, France, Jean-Pierre Danel is son of the French pop singer Pascal Danel and the nephew of opera director Jean-Pierre Ponnelle.

+Danel started his career as a professional guitarist in July 1982, at the age of 14.
 After many tours and studio recordings with French session musicians, he released various guitar albums.

 Stratospheric (2000)

-In 2001, he was invited to play on the album Les Masters de la Guitare, to which Eric Clapton, BB King, Carlos Santana or Al Di Meola also contributed.
+In 2001, Danel was invited to play on the album Les Masters de la Guitare, to which Eric Clapton, B. B. King, Carlos Santana, and Al Di Meola also contributed.